-- If the end-user was accepted, the authenticator changes the virtual port with the end-user to an authorized state allowing full network access to that end user.
+- If the end user is accepted, the authenticator changes the virtual port with the end user to an authorized state allowing full network access to that end user.

-- At log-off, the client virtual port is changed back to the unauthorized state.
+- The client’s virtual port is changed back to the unauthorized state at log-off.

-IBNS is different from IEEE 802.1x but has the same 802.1x functionality.
-IBNS is a systems security framework that delivers Network authentication methods, and a part of it uses IEEE 802.1x.
+IBNS is distinct from IEEE 802.1x but has the same 802.1x functionality.
+IBNS is a systems security framework that delivers network authentication methods, and a part of it uses IEEE 802.1x.

 IEEE 802.1x is a standard defined by IEEE 802.1x working group for addressing port-based access control using authentication.
 It defines a standard link-layer protocol that is used for transporting higher-level authentication protocols, and the actual enforcement is via MAC-based filtering and port state monitoring.

-There are quite a number of advantages in using identity-based networking such as:
+There are quite a number of advantages to using identity-based networking, such as: